Frequently Asked Questions

 Get answers to common questions about Brazilian Waxing.

-Ideal hair length is about a quarter to half an inch (6–12 mm) so wax can grip.
-If hair is too short, wait until it grows; if too long, trimming before the appointment ensures a cleaner, quicker service.
+Ideal hair length is about a quarter-inch (roughly 5–7 mm) so the wax can adhere properly.
+If hair is too short, waxing may be ineffective; if too long, we may trim before waxing to ensure a comfortable, efficient service.